akselsio/blog/_posts/2019-01-22-taka-quite-a-journey.md

 - search for an address and get it's position
 - reverse geocoding

+The free tier is not that awesome, I just hope users won't search that many places and will use the shortcuts feature.
+It could be quite expensive (40 cents per 1000 requests).

 <br />
 <div style="text-align:center;"><b>Solution solved for our geocoding needs. (☞ﾟ∀ﾟ)☞</b></div>